 Experience India’s Golden Triangle and Nepal’s magnificent mountain peaks on this 18-day Premium adventure from Delhi to Kathmandu.
 Discover the 'Pink City' of Jaipur, witness the Mughal splendours of Delhi and Agra, safari through Ranthambhore National Park in search of tigers, and soak up the ambience of holy Varanasi.
-Continue to Kathmandu, where a scenic Everest flight provides an unforgettable introduction to Nepal.
-Visit a Tibetan community and search for big game in Chitwan National Park.
+Continue to Kathmandu and visit a Tibetan community and search for big game in Chitwan National Park.
 Awash with highlights, from lavish palaces and vibrant bazaars to small villages nestled in the foothills of snow-capped peaks, this is an eclectic adventure not to be missed.

 1. A complimentary airport arrival transfer is included; valid if you are arriving on Day 1 or if you have booked pre-tour accommodation through us.
 You must provide your flight details to your booking agent at least 14 days prior to travel.

 2. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement applies to all nights of your trip and is subject to availability.
 Please speak to your booking agent for further information.